henriquesimoes/humpback/README.md

 This repository contains several branches, which correspond to different changes in the source code.

-In this branch (`main`), the `solutions` folder contains the top-3 solution code provided by the authors.
-Small fixes had to be done in order to run the code, such as changing the resources' paths or fixing imports.
-In order words, this branch contains the code we used to reproduce the creation of each solution's trained model.
+In this branch (`no-cn`), the second solution code using our dataset is updated to use no Contrast Normalization (CN).
+This was tested to compare the results with the local, global and original contrast handling approaches.

 The other branches have the following changes:
+- `main`: Original solutions;
 - `{1st,2nd,3rd}-solution`: Updated solutions using our datasets;
 - `gcn`: Updated `2nd-solution` branch code using Global Contrast Normalization (GCN);
 - `lcn`: Same as above but using Local Contrast Normalization (LCN);
-- `no-cn`: Same as above but using no Contrast Normalization;
 - `swa`: Same as above but using [Stochastic Weight Averaging (SWA)][10];

 ## Acknowledgments